BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 ### Arrays

 Arrays are used to store multiple elements of the same type.
-They are initialized in the same way you declare an ordinary variable of some type except following the identifier are brackets containing the number of elements in the array.
+They are initialized in the same way you declare an ordinary variable of some type except following the identifier are brackets containing the number of elements in the array. **Note that in doing it this way, each element in the array is uninitialized.**

 ```cpp
 int my_numbers[100]; // Creates an array that can store 100 int values.